-Figure~\ref{fig:system_diagram} shows a schematic representation of the method: The last few tokens of the input sequence (the ``prefix" of the drafts) are matched in the two data sources, and the continuations of the matches are used to choose the candidates for tree-based verification, as described in the following sections.
+Figure~\ref{fig:system_diagram} illustrates the process: the final tokens of the input sequence (the draft \textit{prefix}) are matched against both sources, and the continuations of the matches are used to choose the candidates for tree-based verification, as described in the following sections.